epi2me-labs/wf-metagenomics/README.md

 This repository contains a [nextflow](https://www.nextflow.io/) workflow template that can be used as the basis for creating new workflows.

-> This workflow is not intended to be used by end users.

 ## Quickstart